Chinese Millennials, the New Target of Tourism Players

 In conclusion, today’s challenge for an active player in the tourism industry that wants to operate in China as well as reach the targeted Chinese millennial market is the fact they are every digital and constantly connected.
 In order to make the best out of this behavioral change and transition towards the digital world, it’s more and more important as a tourism player to be present on these websites and social networks quoted earlier.

 A well-established referencing on Baidu in order to allow the Chinese millennial Internet users to find the information they need.
-Publish content and establish partnerships with the main booking websites.
-Then, be active online on local social networks like Wechat and Weibo to reach the targeted customers.
+Publish updated content (2024) and establish partnerships with the main booking websites.

 Finally, have an attractive website, with a nice feel and touch, in Chinese, enabling Chinese millennial tourists to directly access interesting information, and even, booking online.
 A good example of these last few tips is the website of Tourfrombali.
 The website has an uncluttered design, is in Chinese, has good quality images, and is easy to use.